Khao Piak Sen | Lao Chicken Noodle Soup

 Prep time: 15 MinCook time: 3 MinTotal time: 18 Min

-This is a Lao chicken noodle soup also known as khao piek sen. Its a delicious and chewy noodle made with tapioca starch and rice flour.
+This is a Lao chicken noodle soup also known as khao piak sen. Its a delicious and chewy noodle made with tapioca starch and rice flour.
 Its commonly eaten in the morning as breakfast.

 Ingredients